Ernest Ouandié: Legacy

-Bishop Ndongmo was also tried for treason by a military tribunal in January 1971, found guilty and sentenced to death by firing squad.
-However, the sentence was commuted to life imprisonment, and he was sent to a prison camp in Tcholliré.
+In January 1971 Bishop Ndongmo was also tried for treason by a military tribunal, found guilty, and sentenced to death by firing squad.
+The sentence was commuted to life imprisonment, and he was sent to a prison camp in Tcholliré.
 Ndongmo was pardoned in 1976 on condition that he leave the country.

-In January 1991 on the weekend following the 20th anniversary of Ouandié's death there were moves by opposition groups to lay flowers on the place where he had died.
-The Governor of Western Province told the population to remain at home, troops were placed on alert and security stepped up throughout Bafoussam, particularly around the place where Ouandié's was executed.
+In January 1991, on the weekend following the twentieth anniversary of Ouandié's death, opposition groups moved to lay flowers on the place where he had died.
+The governor of Western Province told the population to remain at home, troops were placed on alert, and security was stepped up throughout Bafoussam, particularly around the place where Ouandié had been executed.
 According to one account, "The forces of law and order, alerted by the gathering crowds, descended on the site, dispersing the crowd and seizing the bouquets of flowers.
 [Some people] were arrested by soldiers and taken to the office of the provincial Governor; there they were interrogated."

-After a change of policy, on 16 December 1991 Ouandié was declared a national hero by the parliament of Cameroon.
+After a change of policy, on December 16, 1991, the parliament of Cameroon declared Ouandié a national hero.

 In January 2012 the reconstituted Union des Populations du Cameroun (UPC) protested that Ouandié's grave had been desecrated.

-The UPC recalled that he had been designated a National Hero by the act of 1991, and said some minimum level of security should have been provided for his grave.
+The UPC recalled that he had been designated a national hero by the act of 1991 and said some minimum level of security should have been provided for his grave.

-The grave was untended and the right side of the tomb was broken.
-However, it is possible that the damage to the tomb had been done by Ouandié's family in a ritual common to that part of the country.
+The grave was untended, and the right side of the tomb was broken.
+However, it is possible that the tomb had been damaged by Ouandié's family, in a ritual common to that part of the country.